DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * the content of your teacher training course meets the 50% requirement

+#### 2. Type of visa

-2) You must come to England on one of the visas listed here.
+You must come to England on one of the visas listed here.

 For the following visas, you must have applied for your visa from outside the UK: